 Students must complete all requirements of the program within seven years of their first registration at the Derner School of Psychology.
 If a student does not complete the program within the stipulated limits, he or she will be terminated unless they are granted a written extension with a specific date for completing the program.
-An approved leave of absence does not extend the time limitations.
-The Dean or Associate Dean (DCT) may grant an extension of time for completion of the degree under the following conditions:
+An approved leave of absence extends the time limitations.
+The Dean or Associate Dean (DCT) may grant an extension.for completion of the degree under the following conditions: